tannerbohn/tannerbohn.github.io/ideas.markdown

   - how to deal with different types of notes?
     - ex. project ideas, half-ideas, questions, misc. notes?
     - add tags, change colour
-  - ~~in linksaver, should specific hashtags have their own icons? (or the hashtag text replaced with something?)~~
+  - ~~in ideas.txt, should specific hashtags have their own icons? (or the hashtag text replaced with something?)~~
     - todo: is there a better way to have one note with multiple parents?
   - <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good3.png" width="15"> be able to take notes anywhere/any time
     - see [evernote](https://www.evernote.com/shard/s267/nl/34201306/00533b02-8c8e-446a-8f2f-dbb2365e8d34?title=Anytime%20Notes)
     - use ring or wristband that can track movement, and later upload info. for conversion to text
     - find way to easily/quickly encode information on string or tape
+    - build object where you can just press a button (perhaps in a particular direction), and it records it (on physical substrate?)
   - simulate creatures which store notes as property
     - move towards others created around same time
     - move towards other with similar content